 Privacy Policy

-Laguna Bay Group Pty Ltd (and all its subsidiaries including LBPC Services Pty Ltd ABN 56 168 904 916, AFS licence: 461135, and its authorised representatives) (the Company, we, our, us) is committed to respecting the privacy of its Unitholders by ensuring that it manages any personal information it collects or holds in accordance with the Australian Privacy Principles (APPs).
+Laguna Bay Group Pty Ltd (and all its subsidiaries including LBPC Services Pty Ltd ABN 56 168 904 916, AFS licence: 461135, and its authorised representatives) (the Company, we, our, us) is committed to treating any personal information it collects in accordance with the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth).
+Individuals have statutory rights to bring action for serious invasions of privacy under Australian law.
+The Company is committed to upholding these rights by ensuring that its collection and use of information does not intrude on privacy or misuse private information

 Kinds of personal information the Company collects and holds

-The Company will only collect an individual’s personal information which is reasonably necessary for it to issue interests in its financial products and operate its financial services business.
-Such information may include an individual’s personal and contact details.
-Without this information, the Company would not be able to issue its financial products and financial services to its Unitholders.
+The Company will only collect personal information which is reasonably necessary for it to issue interests in its financial products and operate its financial services business.
+Such information may include:

 Can an individual remain anonymous when dealing with the Company?